 It can be a vicious circle, so how can you address the problem?
 Here are our top tips:

 Any new landlord will be looking for indications that you are able and willing to meet the rental payments as they fall due.
-Make sure that you show a prospective new landlord evidence that you are in full-time employment, together with details of your salary, so that the landlord can see that you are able to afford the commitment.
+Make sure that you show a potential new landlord evidence that you are in full-time employment, together with details of your salary, so that the landlord can see that you are able to afford the commitment.

 If necessary, and you are in a position to do so, offering to pay a bigger rental deposit should help a landlord look more favourably on your application.
 The landlord will have a greater degree of security that way and it also demonstrates to the landlord your commitment to the property.
 If you default in any way the landlord will be entitled to use some or all of the rental deposit you have paid to make up any shortfall due .